C18433856/RichWeb-Lab4/lecture-review/answers.md

 # In functional programming, what does the term functor mean?
 Can you give an example in JavaScript?

+A functor is a type of object that can be "mapped" over.
+This means that it has a built-in way to apply a function to each element in the object and create a new object with the transformed elements.

+One common example of a functor in JavaScript is the Array type.
+You can use the Array.map() method to apply a function to each element in an array and create a new array with the transformed elements.

+let nums = [1, 2, 3, 4];
+nums = nums.map(number => number + 1);

+In the above example, each number in the array is incremented by one.

 # We have looked at three kinds of asynchronous programming mechanisms,namely callbacks, promises and streams.
 Mention one advantage and one disadvantage of each type.

 # With the aid of a diagram and example code, describe the Cascading Style Sheets (CSS) Box Model and show how it can be used to space DOM elements